core-wg/oscore/draft-ietf-core-object-security.md

 7. Decrypt the COSE object using the Recipient Key.

-   * If decryption fails, the server MUST stop processing the request and, if the request is a CON message, the server MUST respond with a 4.00 Bad Request error message.
+   * If decryption fails, the server MUST stop processing the request and MAY respond with a 4.00 Bad Request error message.
 The server MAY set an Outer Max-Age option with value zero.
-The diagnostic payload MAY contain the "Decryption failed" string.
+The diagnostic payload SHOULD contain the "Decryption failed" string.

    * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.